akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 ## We need a Geocoding API

-When the users search for an address.
+When the users search for an address we need to translate it in coordinates.

->> insert gif
+{% include image.html path="taka-quite-a-journey/location-search.gif" path-detail="taka-quite-a-journey/location-search.gif" alt="Location search illustration" %}

 ### Google API

-Let's read the <a href="https://www.google.com/intl/fr_US/help/terms_maps.html" target="_blank">TOS of Google's APIs</a>.
-Just kidding, here the part which interest us:
+Let's read the <a href="https://www.google.com/intl/fr_US/help/terms_maps.html" target="_blank">TOS of Google's APIs</a>.<br />Just kidding, here the part which interest us:

 ```
 2. Prohibited Conduct.
 When using Google Maps/Google Earth,